CEED/libCEED/README.md

-libCEED comes with several examples of its usage, ranging from standalone C codes in the `/examples/ceed` directory to examples based on external packages, such as MFEM, PETSc and Nek5000.
+libCEED comes with several examples of its usage, ranging from standalone C codes in the `/examples/ceed` directory to examples based on external packages, such as MFEM, PETSc, and Nek5000.
+Nek5000 v18.0 or greater is required.

 To build the examples, set the `MFEM_DIR`, `PETSC_DIR` and `NEK5K_DIR` variables and run: